Poetry Out Loud

-The Florida Division of Cultural Affairs works with the National Endowment of the Arts and the Poetry Foundation to distribute poetry study materials to participating high school teachers.
+The Florida Division of Arts and Culture works with the National Endowment of the Arts and the Poetry Foundation to distribute poetry study materials to participating high school teachers.
 Using the Poetry Out Loud Teacher’s Guide, teachers incorporate poetry into their classroom curriculum while also preparing for school-wide poetry recitation competitions.
 Each school's winner then comes to Florida's capital with a chaperone to participate in the Poetry Out Loud State Finals contest.
-This year's contest will be on February 28, 2015 in the Heritage Hall Auditorium at the R.A.
-Gray Building, 500 South Bronough Street, Tallahassee, FL.

-The winner of the Poetry Out Loud State Finals for Florida will be awarded $200 and given an all-expense paid trip (with an adult chaperone) to Washington, DC to compete in the Poetry Out Loud National Finals.
+The winner of the Poetry Out Loud State Finals for Florida was be awarded $200 and given an all-expense paid trip (with an adult chaperone) to Washington, DC to compete in the Poetry Out Loud National Finals.
 The State Champion’s school library receives a $500 stipend for the purchase of poetry materials.
 The runner-up receives $100; an additional $200 goes to his or her school library.
-A total of $50,000 in prizes and school stipends is awarded annually at the National Finals (April 27 – 29, 2015) with the national winner receiving $20,000 in college scholarship funds and national media recognition.
+More than $50,000 in prizes and school stipends is awarded annually at the National Finals with the national winner receiving $20,000 in college scholarship funds and national media recognition.

 How to Participate